 You may be wondering what the danger, if at all any, of other individuals accessing your Wi-Fi is.
 Well, there are a number of dangers to a vulnerable Wireless Network.
 For instance, hackers will be able to access personal information, steal your identity, and use it against you.
 There have been cases where individuals have ended up in jail for a crime they did not commit via the internet.

 When other people can access your Wi-Fi, chances are your monthly bill will skyrocket.
 Additionally, other people using your Wi-Fi connection without your permission will slow down internet access speed considerably.
 In today’s digital era, where the Internet happens to be a place that harbors unscrupulous individuals, Wi-Fi security cannot be understated.

 It’s not difficult to secure your Wi-Fi at all.
-In this article, we will guide you on how to secure Wi-Fi network effectively, and safeguard yourself and every other user in your home or business from hacking.
+In this article, we will guide you on how to secure Wi-Fi network effectively, and safeguard yourself and every other user in your home or business from hacking. you can learn more about how to hack wifi passwords.
 The first step is to consider the type of security your Wi-Fi is.

 What Type of Security is Your WiFi?

 The first step on how to secure Wi-Fi networks from unauthorized users is by checking the type of security your Wi-Fi uses .